StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   You can configure an HA mechanism for the NameNode of the HDFS cluster.
 This way, if the NameNode is switched over to another node, StarRocks can automatically identify the new node that serves as the NameNode.
 This includes the following two scenarios:

-  - If you load data from a single HDFS cluster and you have configured one Kerberos user, both load-based loading and load-free loading are supported.
+  - If you load data from a single HDFS cluster that has one Kerberos user configured, both load-based loading and load-free loading are supported.

-    - To perform load-based loading, you need to [deploy only one independent broker group](../../../deployment/deploy_broker.md), and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves your HDFS cluster.
+    - To perform load-based loading, make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
+StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the HDFS cluster nodes.

-    - To perform load-free loading, you need to place the `hdfs-site.xml` file to the `{deploy}/conf` paths of each FE node and each BE node.
+    - To perform load-free loading, place the `hdfs-site.xml` file to the `{deploy}/conf` paths of each FE node and each BE node.

-  - If you load data from a single HDFS cluster and you have configured multiple Kerberos users, only broker-based loading is supported.
-You need to [deploy only one independent broker group](../../../deployment/deploy_broker.md), and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves your HDFS cluster.
+  - If you load data from a single HDFS cluster that has multiple Kerberos users configured, only broker-based loading is supported.
+Make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
+StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the HDFS cluster nodes.

   - If you load data from multiple HDFS clusters, only broker-based loading is supported.
-You need to [deploy one independent broker group](../../../deployment/deploy_broker.md) for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:
+Make that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:

     - Place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves each HDFS cluster.
-As such, StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the nodes in that HDFS cluster.
+StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the nodes in that HDFS cluster.

     - Add the following HA configuration at job creation: